-Following years of renovations, the Archaeological Museum of Pafos (Paphos) has finally opened its doors, and it has been worth the wait!
-Upgraded and enriched, step into the museum and you’ll soon be traveling back in time as you get better acquainted with the fascinating history of Pafos, and of Cyprus as a whole.
+Following years of renovations, the Archaeological Museum of Pafos (Paphos) beckons visitors from near and far who would love to get better acquainted with the area’s rich past.
+Upgraded and enriched, step into the museum and you’ll soon be traveling back in time as you learn all about the fascinating history of Pafos, and that of Cyprus as a whole.

 Be sure to keep your eyes peeled for a rare bust of Aphrodite and marble statue of Asklepios, as well as a tombstone from Marion (once a city-kingdom in the Akamas region) with the Cyprosyllabic script.
 The museum as a whole is linked to the Aphrodite Cultural Route.

 Opening times: Monday – Friday 8am – 4pm.
 Closed weekends and public holidays.
 Griva Digeni (Ktima).
 Tel: +357 26 955802